bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Now that\'ll work, and it comes back and it says it\'s done.
-That gives us a lot of information about how to work with these **built-in** animations, and we\'re going to do more in the next lesson.
+Now that&apos;ll work, and it comes back and it says it&apos;s done.
+That gives us a lot of information about how to work with these **built-in** animations, and we&apos;re going to do more in the next lesson.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-05">2.05 Example 3: Fading Buttons (4:00)</h2>